joel113/documentation-cheatsheet/git.md

 `git reset --hard origin/master` - Reset branch to master from origin

+`git reset --hard aBetterBranch` - Resets the current branch to the better branch

 ## Git Investigate

 `git show branch:file` - Shows the file within the branch